 Hydropower harnesses the potential energy of water.
 Therefore, the water must have a certain height.

-Through the water cycle.
-The sun heats the sea water, which turns into steam.
-The steam rises due to its lower density with the air and forms clouds.
-When the water condenses again it falls again as rain on the mountains.
+Through the water cycle, the sun heats seawater, which turns into steam.
+Next, the vapor rises due to its lower density with the air and forms clouds.
+Finally, when the water condenses, it falls as rain on the mountains.